Tchéky Karyo: Career

 Karyo joined the National Theatre of Strasbourg, where he starred in both contemporary and classical plays.
 He found success in French films beginning in the 1980s, first as a character actor.
 He later appeared in leading roles in several notable films, such as The Bear, in which he played one of the hunters, and director Luc Besson's La Femme Nikita, in which he played the heroine's spy mentor.

-He has appeared in many Hollywood movies, often portraying a French character, in the same fashion as Jean Reno.
-His movie credits include 1994's Nostradamus in which he plays the famous French prophet, and 1995's Bad Boys opposite Will Smith and Martin Lawrence in which he plays a criminal named Fouchet.
-He also appeared alongside Jet Li in Kiss of the Dragon (2001) as a corrupt and violent Paris police detective.
+He has appeared in many American movies, often portraying a French character.
+He played the French prophet Nostradamus in Nostradamus (1994) and a criminal, Fouchet, in Bad Boys (1995) opposite Will Smith and Martin Lawrence.
+He played a corrupt and violent Paris police detective in Kiss of the Dragon (2001) opposite Jet Li.
 He has acted in prominent roles in major films set during wartime.
 Such performances include his acting as a vengeful French officer alongside Mel Gibson in The Patriot (2000), set during the American Revolutionary War, and his role as Jean de Dunois in The Messenger: The Story of Joan of Arc.
 In the DVD edition of The Patriot, Karyo overdubbed his own lines on the French-language track.
 He appeared in Martin Sheen's film The Way (2010) as Captain Henri.

-In 2014 and 2016 Karyo appeared as Julien Baptiste in the acclaimed BBC One/Starz drama series The Missing.
+In 2014 and 2016, Karyo appeared as Julien Baptiste in the acclaimed BBC One/Starz drama series The Missing.
 He has received critical praise for his performance.
-In April 2018, it was confirmed that Karyo would reprise his Baptiste role in a spin-off series titled Baptiste, to be written by Jack and Harry Williams.
+In April 2018, it was confirmed that Karyo would reprise his Baptiste role in a spin-off series, Baptiste, to be written by Jack and Harry Williams.
 The first six-episode series began on BBC One on 17 February 2019, with a second series beginning on 18 July 2021.
 In 2018, Karyo appeared as Elisha in Mary Magdalene, written by Helen Edmundson and directed by Garth Davis.

-Karyo is also a musician and songwriter.
-In 2006 he released the album Ce lien qui nous unit (English: "The link that binds us"), and released Credo in 2013 on his 60th birthday.
+Karyo was also a musician and songwriter.
+In 2006 he released the album Ce lien qui nous unit (English: "This link that binds us"), and released Credo in 2013 on his 60th birthday.

+Personal life and death

+Tchéky Karyo was married to Isabelle Pasco, but they divorced.
+In 2002, he married actress Valérie Keruzoré (23 years his junior) with whom he had two children, daughter Louise and son Liv.
+They were still married at the time of his death.
+Karyo spoke multiple languages and was fluent in French, Spanish, English and Arabic.

+Karyo died of cancer in Brittany, on 31 October 2025, at the age of 72.

 Awards

-In 1982, He was nominated for a César Award for Most Promising Actor for his role in La Balance.
-In 1986, he was awarded the Jean Gabin Prize in recognition of his acting performances.
+In 1982, he was nominated for a César Award for Most Promising Actor for his role in La Balance.
+In 1986, he was awarded the Prix Jean Gabin in recognition of his acting performances.